More sophisticated piecewise revealing

 #one-by-one

-#pause may be considered syntactically a bit surprising by some although (or because) it is very convenient to use.
-If you prefer to signal the grouping of content appearing together syntactically by using scopes, you can use #one-by-one:
+#pause may be considered syntactically a bit cumbersome as it employs a show-rule.
+If you prefer to signal the grouping of content appearing together by using a single function call, you can use #one-by-one:

 #one-by-one[Do you know ][$pi$ ][to a thousand decimal places?]